My Love For Basketball!

 My Dad Was 49 Years Old When I Was Born!

-I can remember my dad and me shooting hoops in the backyard with him at times.
-He had an old-school shooting method —not the typical jump shot, but the underhand type of shot.
+I can remember my dad and me shooting hoops in the backyard.
+He had an old-school shooting method—not the typical jump shot, but an underhand one.

-From the left to right, my Dad was the second boy standing beside the coach.
+From left to right, my Dad was the second boy standing beside the coach.

-I was blessed to have two parents who loved me and attended all my basketball games.
+I was blessed to have two parents who loved me and attended every one of my basketball games.
 I wish I could have seen my dad play.
 That would have been very interesting. ~ Bill Greguska

 NBA Signature Moves!